 12. Evidence of Subject Matter Competency

 The Master of Arts in Learning and Teaching program is an integrative blend of a teaching credential and a master's degree.
-Combined, the program totals 36-39 units and can be completed in eighteen months or two years, depending on start term.
+Combined, the program totals 36-39 units.
 This program adds technology sophistication and addresses the Common Core standards in depth.
 Candidates engage in curriculum design related to their subject areas and grade levels and learn new approaches to respond to the complexities of teaching in the 21st century.
 Our underlying philosophy derives from social justice principles; all of the work you will do as a student is informed by these perspectives.

 Three tracks to meet your needs:

-Master of Arts in Education: Learning and Teaching, Education Specialist prepares students to teach students with mild to moderate support needs in K–12 settings through age 22.
+Master of Arts in Education: Learning and Teaching, Mild to Moderate Support Needs prepares students to teach those with mild to moderate support needs in K–12 settings through age 22.

-Teacher candidates have several options for fulfilling the fieldwork requirement.
+Teacher candidates have multiple options for fulfilling the fieldwork requirement.

-During student-teaching, teacher candidates will be paired with a cooperating teacher in one of our partnered school districts, full-time for at least 70 days.
-Student-teachers are supported every other week by a university supervisor.
+During student teaching, teacher candidates will be paired with a cooperating teacher in one of our partnered school districts, full-time for 14 weeks.
+Student teachers are supported by a university program supervisor.

 Internship

 Interested students may be eligible for a teaching internship to fulfill their fieldwork experience.
-As an intern, the student is a full-time employee of a district with a classroom of their own.
-It is the student’s responsibility to secure a full-time position in their credential field.
-The University of Redlands will oversee the student for at least 90-days in this position.
+To intern, the student will obtain employment as a full-time employee of a public school district or charter school with a classroom of their own.
+The University of Redlands will oversee the student for at least 14 weeks in this position.
 Students must be prepared to take on this immense responsibility and it is only recommended to those who have prior teaching experience.
-Interns are supported weekly by a district-assigned mentor and a university supervisor.
+Interns are supported by a district-assigned mentor teacher and a university program supervisor.

 Teacher Residency